 What are some things I need to know or do while I take this drug?

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

-- This drug may raise the risk of low white blood cell counts in people getting chemo.
+- In some studies, more cases of low white blood cell counts were seen in people getting this drug with chemo compared to people only getting chemo.
 Low white blood cell counts may raise the risk of infection.
-If you are getting chemo and you have questions, talk with the doctor.
+If you have questions, talk with your doctor.

 - If you are 65 or older, use this drug with care.
 You could have more side effects.